 Let’s dive right in.

 31 Experts talk about how to grow a blog in 2023

 Too many bloggers will try a promotional tactic and give up on it without exploring why it didn’t work.
 Then, they may even tell their friends – “oh, this tactic sucks,” and they’ll miss out on the context.

 So, what’s the deal here?

 What works in one niche doesn’t always work in another.
 Your ability to build a successful blog can depend on other factors, such as audience demographics and seasonal trends.
-Even the combination of monetization channels you choose and how they align with your personality type can import the results.
+The combination of monetization channels you choose and how they align with your personality type can import the results.

-Whenever you implement a new blogging tactic or strategy, don’t dismiss it because it doesn’t deliver quick results.
+Don’t dismiss it when you implement a new blogging tactic or strategy because it doesn’t deliver quick results.
 If things aren’t working out, you need to understand why.

 Could you have given it more time?
 Would a different approach work better?
 Does the tactic align with your business model?

 2. Get back to the blogging basics

 One small move that can make a significant difference is reinvigorating blog growth by reducing the clutter that all blogs accumulate.
 If 2022 is the year you launch a blog, do yourself a favor and commit to a high-quality, clutter-free blog from the start.